vishsangale/manim-ai/README.md

-# Manimai
+# ManimAI

-**Manimai** is a Python library for creating animations of AI blocks using [Manim](https://www.manim.community/).
+**ManimAI** is a Python library for creating animations of AI blocks using [Manim](https://www.manim.community/).
 It provides high-level abstractions like `SmartTensor` and blocks for visualizing Neural Network components like Attention Mechanisms.

 ## Features